GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Finally, a sampling frequency must be  provided.
 This parameter affects the time resolution of the computed #acr("RIR") and thus its ability to capture high frequency phenomenons.
 A higher sampling frequency will be lead to increasing the computational cost of the simulation.
-In most cases, using the same frequency as the one of the audio signals involved consists in a safe and practical choice.
+In most cases, using the same frequency as the one of the audio signals involved is a safe and practical choice.

 //===== Room, static acoustic simulation